 How do you reach Kanchenjunga base camp?

 - Yuksom is the focal point for the 14-day Kanchenjunga base camp trek.
-However, the trek is challenging considering the length and other hazards along the route.
+However, the trek is challenging considering its length and the other hazards along the route.
 The trek starts from Yuksom, Sikkim, covering Bakhim, Dzongri, and crossing Lakshmi Pokhari and Chaurikhang.

 - There is another route from Nepal where trekkers need to drive to Taplejung and then cross Ghunsa and Lhonak to reach the base camp.